 Apr 30, 2026

 Get ready for the sights and sounds of revving race cars and roaring crowds when the NASCAR San Diego Weekend ignites at Naval Base Coronado.
 The event — just the second street-course race series in NASCAR’s modern history — takes place June 19-21 on beautiful Coronado Island, just over the bridge from Downtown San Diego.
+The races will run on Qualcomm Circuit, a newly constructed, 3.4-mile track named for the San Diego tech leader.
 To prep you for this one-of-a-kind happening, timed to celebrate the 250th birthday of the nation and the Navy, here’s your guide to getting around, seeing the sights and enjoying a supercharged Father’s Day Weekend.

 Beaches, Bays and Outdoor Wonders